quarklang/QUARK/docs/LRM-v2.md

 	% statement
 }
 ```
-As with `if else` statements, if the following statement is only one line, curly braces `{}` are unnecessary.
+As with `if elif else` statements, if the following statement is only one line, curly braces `{}` are unnecessary.

 ```
 while exp_mod(b, i, M) != 1: